Sweet Almond Cake with Layered Almond Buttercream

 Stack and layer your cake with buttercream and smooth out with a cake knife.
 To help the cake stay in place, I recommend smoothing a dollop of buttercream onto your serving plate / board prior to setting your cake down.

 Decorate your cake with sliced almonds.
 I just added some to the sides of my cake and left the top exposed, but you can (obviously) do whatever you want.
+Additionally, you may toast your almonds on the stove top prior to decorating, using your buttered sauce pan from earlier.

 Slice and serve with coffee (or tea) of choice (optional).
 I paired mine with a decaf almond latte, compliments of Nespresso and some left over almond milk by Califia Farms (photographed below).
 Highly recommend!